 - The Sixteenth President of the USA, Abraham Lincoln was declared as a wrestling champ.
 He had concurred one loss among 300 matches.

-- Grigori Rasputin was a famous holy man of Russia and had deep influence in the royal family.
+- Grigori Rasputin was a famous holy man of Russia and had a profound influence on the royal family.
 Other jealous nobles got him drunk with wine laced with cyanide but it showed no effect.
 Then they shot him in the chest but Rasputin survived.
 They then shot him again and once in the head and left him to drown in a frozen river.

 - Until the 19th century in Asia, elephants were trained to execute and torture prisoners and traitors.

-- The Indian railways employs more than a million employees.
+- The Indian railways employ more than a million employees.